VlachosGroup/Fructose-HMF-Model/README.md

 pH, and time.
 All the kinetic and thermodynamic parameters were taken from the kinetic model by T. Dallas Swift et al. ACS Catal 2014, 4,259-267.

+The model is offered in both MATLAB and Python 3.6.

 ## Developers
 - Pierre Desir (pdesir@udel.edu)
+- Yifan Wang (wangyf@udel.edu)

 ## Publications
 - Pierre Desir, Basudeb Saha, Dionisios G. Vlachos, “Ultrafast Flow Chemistry